ied206/BatteryLine-v2/README.md

 # BatteryLine
 BatteryLine shows system's battery status as line in screen.

-Written in Qt5, for Windows and Linux.
+Written in Qt 5, for Windows and Linux.

 ## Version
 Latest version is v2.0.